 An online store

-Your online store is a direct way for people to buy your products.
+Your own website is a direct way for people to buy your products.
 Not only will you maintain high profit margins since you’re minimizing middlemen taking a cut, but you’ll collect customer data so you can deepen the relationship and set the foundation for future personalization.
-Know exactly who’s buying what when the order comes through your online store.
+Know exactly who’s buying what when the order comes through your own online store.

 Most social media platforms only allow entrepreneurs to direct users to one external link (usually through their bio).
 Use Linkpop to workaround this problem.
 Show your bestselling products, divert people to your social media profiles, and showcase new collections—all through one link.

 Consumers spend $357.26 billion per year through online marketplaces.
 These include online selling sites like:

 - Ruby Lane

 Reach those shoppers by listing your products for sale there.
 Just bear in mind that each selling platform charges a transaction fee when you make a sale.
 Some may also charge a listing fee.
 Mitigate risk by adding an online marketplace as a secondary sales channel—not your primary one.

 - Is Dropshipping on Walmart Marketplace Worth It?